New Student/Family Guide

 Is extra academic help available from teachers or other Langley students?
 Yes, many teachers will be available in the morning before school, and some after school to help students.
 Don’t hesitate to ask your classroom teacher for help.
 The National and World Language Honor Society members also tutor students.
 Most Honor Societies have tutoring programs available to students during the school day.

 All students take physical education as freshmen and sophomores.
-What do students wear during gym?
+What do students wear during?
 Are students required to shower after class?
-Students purchase LHS gym shirts and shorts for PE; students should also buy a lock for their gym locker.
-Gym uniform will be available at the beginning of the school year, and may even be available during the Freshmen Orientation in August.
+Students purchase LHS shirts and shorts for PE; students should also buy a lock for their locker.
+Physical education uniforms will be available at the beginning of the school year, and may even be available during the Freshmen Orientation in August.
 Be sure to bring sweat pants and a sweatshirt to wear outside on colder days.
 Showers after gym class are not mandatory.

 What, if any, schoolwork needs to be completed over the summer?
 All students are assigned summer reading to be completed prior to the first day of school.
 The amount of reading depends on each academic class (often AP students have reading in both English and Social Studies, whereas other classes may only assign reading in one subject).
 Assignments may also be due in math and science.
 Summer assignments are listed on the Langley website.